lukas-m/Sudoku/README.md

 # Sudoku

-Contains:
+## Contains:

 - Simple WinForm GUI.
+- Human solving algorithms.
 - Computer solving 'Backtracking' algorithm.
-- Human solving algorithms.
-- Sudoku generator **coming soon**.

-All algorithms are implemented for general sudoku (not only 9x9).
+All algorithms are implemented for general Sudoku (not only 9x9), but GUI and board loader support only 9x9 currently.

-**Human solving algorihtms**
+## Human solving algorithms:

 - Naked singles
 - Hidden singles (Eyeballing)